 In 2006 he graduated from the National Training Centre of Ireland with a qualification in massage, remedial & neuromuscular therapy, following which he gained a Higher Diploma in Health Profession Studies from Aberdeen University.
 His other qualifications include sports first aid, dry needling, cupping and advanced soft tissue and injury management.

 Whilst at University, he founded the Aberdeen Sports Massage Clinic, and over his seven years in Scotland, he built up a solid reputation for his service to the sporting community, including being contracted to the Aberdeen Football Club and the University Sports Scholarship Athletes.
 He was also part of the Scottish Institute of Sports Massage Providers Network, where he was invited to work with team Scotland at their home games in 2014.
-He worked with the Scottish & Irish International Men’s Rugby Squads and was a part of the London 2012 Olympic support team.
+He worked with the Scottish & New Zealand International Men’s Rugby Rugby Squads and was a part of the London 2012 Olympic support team.